 Check out the Weed Garden in nearby Lacombe

-In Lacombe we stopped in at the Agricultural Research Centre to see the weed garden — and as my host for the weekend Debbie says – “it’s probably the only deliberately planted weed garden in Canada.”
+In Lacombe plan to stop in at the Agricultural Research Centre to see the weed garden.
+As my host for the weekend Debbie says – “it’s probably the only deliberately planted weed garden in Canada.”

 I wasn’t sure what to expect at such a place.
 But in talking with Dr. Neil Harker, a world expert on weeds, I learned so much of what I was doing wrong with weeds in my own garden that it turned out to be informative, fun, and incredibly worthwhile.